eComNation/ios_source/README.md

-# ios_source
+# eComNation Store App
-Source code of iOS store app
+An iOS app for ecommerce store.

+### Push Notifications
+Urban Airship SDK has been integrated to enable push notifications.